Seneca-ICTOER/OSL645/docs/Labs/lab4.md

 ![File Permission Practice 1](/img/File-permission-practice-1.png)

-- **NOTE:** You will now run a shell script to confirm that you properly created that directory structure in your _Matrix_ account.
+- **NOTE:** You will now run a shell script to confirm that you properly created that directory structure.

 3. Issue the following Linux command to run a checking script: